aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-open-xml-sdk/missing-features-in-openxml/generate-reports-populate-documents-with-data/smart-markers-feature/using-custom-objects/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 Aspose.Cells also supports anonymous types or custom objects in smart markers.
-In below example Product class is need to be defined before use.
+In the below example, the **Product** class needs to be defined before use.

 {{< highlight csharp >}}

- //Instantiate the workbookdesigner object.
+ //Instantiate the WorkbookDesigner object.

 WorkbookDesigner report = new WorkbookDesigner();

-//Get the first worksheet(default sheet) in the workbook.
+//Get the first worksheet (default sheet) in the workbook.

 Aspose.Cells.Worksheet w = report.Workbook.Worksheets[0];